 According to the Law of the PRC on Prevention and Control of Atmospheric Pollution effective as of September 1, 2000, new construction project, expansion, or reconstruction project that discharges pollutants into air shall be subject to the state regulations on environmental protection of construction projects.
-Entities that discharge atmospheric pollutants shall report to the local administrative department of environmental protection their existing discharge and treatment facilities for pollutants and the categories, quantities and concentrations of pollutants discharged under normal operation conditions and submit to the same department their technical information concerning prevention and control of atmospheric pollution.
-The PRC implements a system of collecting fees for discharging pollutants on the basis of the categories and quantities of the atmospheric pollutants discharged, and establishing reasonable standards for collecting the fees therefore according to the needs of strengthening prevention and control of atmospheric pollution and economic and technological conditions.
+Entities that discharge atmospheric pollutants shall report to the local administrative department of environmental protection their existing discharge and treatment facilities for pollutants and the categories, quantities and concentrations of pollutants discharged under normal operation conditions and submit to the same department their technical information concerning prevention and control of atmospheric pollutants discharged, and establishing reasonable standards for collecting the fees therefore according to the needs of strengthening prevention and control of atmospheric pollutions.

-According to the Law of the PRC on Prevention and Control of Environmental Pollution by Solid Waste amended and effective as of April 1, 2005, producers, distributors, importers and users of a product shall be responsible for the prevention and control of the solid wastes it generates or discharges.
+According to the Law of the PRC on Prevention and Control of Environmental Pollution by Solid Waste amended as of June 29, 2013, producers, distributors, importers and users of a product shall be responsible for the prevention and control of the solid wastes it generates or discharges.

 According to the Law of the PRC on Prevention and Control of Water Pollution which was amended on February 28, 2008 and became effective on June 1, 2008, new construction projects, expansion and reconstruction projects and other installations on water that directly or indirectly discharge pollutants into a body of water shall be subject to the state regulations on environmental protection of construction projects.
 Enterprises and institutions that discharge pollutants directly or indirectly into a body of water shall report to and register with the local environmental protection department their existing facilities for discharging and treating pollutants, and the categories, quantities and concentrations of pollutants discharged under their normal operation conditions, and also submit to the same department technical information concerning prevention and control of water pollution.
-Enterprises and institutions that directly discharge pollutants into a body of water shall pay a pollutant discharge fee according to the category and quantity of the pollution and the collection standard of the pollutant discharge fee.
+Enterprises and institutions that directly discharge pollutants into a body of the category and quantity of the pollution and the collection standard of the pollutant discharge fee.